Proposed Fees 2024-2025

 Hourly Rates

-Share on Facebook Share on Twitter Share on Linkedin Email this linkAdministrative services rate.
+Share Hourly Rates on Facebook Share Hourly Rates on Twitter Share Hourly Rates on Linkedin Email Hourly Rates linkAdministrative services rate.
 We propose charging the same hourly rate across all technologies and programs for administrative services, such as creating custom reports and replacement certificates.
 As a result, the fees in some technologies would increase by more than 7% while others would be reduced.

 Technology